Laksafoss/EpiForsk/README.md

 examples should strive to be as general as possible to avoid project and person specific information.

-For the code to be usable by your colleagues it should strive to be stripped of project specific details, allowing for generally transferable ideas to shine through.
+Highly specialized code is allowed in the package, but we strongly encourage you to make it useful to your colleagues by striving to strip it of project specific details, allowing for generally transferable ideas to shine through.

+A high priority is to have the package hosted on CRAN, which imposes certain limitations on it.
+One such is its size, which is currently limited by CRAN at 5 MB.
+As the popularity of this initiative (hopefully) grows, we may reconsider what will be allowed in the package.

 There are two main formats for contributing: